What is Love?

 With the current globalization and technological advancements, we are seeing an exponential growth in diversity in our world.
 People are transcending cultures and geographies and are embracing diversity in their experiences and interactions with others.
 Most importantly, this book is a thought provoking resource for managers and those who work with a diverse group of people, be it in the workforce, community projects, team building assignments, social gatherings, or business meetings.

-Thanks Navjot.
-Fun is the ...
+Grit is the foundation of ...